the-white-devil-01/SocialPhish/README.md

 - `curl`
 - `git`

-> All the dependencies will be installed automatically when you run `SocialPhish` for the first time.
+> All the dependencies will be installed automatically when you run `AccountPhish` for the first time.

 > Supported Platform : **`Termux`**, **`Ubuntu/Debian/Kali`**, **`Arch Linux/Manjaro`**, **`Fedora`**